ChatTheatre/SkotOS-Doc/setup_jitsi.md

 Note: Jitsi for SkotOS uses a nonstandard Jitsi config.
 So you can't use a hosted meet.jit.si server, including the free one.
 You'll need to run a custom hosted Jitsi instance.

-## Basic Setup
+## Multi-Host Setup

 Jitsi runs on a separate server from the SkotOS game-related apps.
 That's partly because Jitsi can use a lot of server resources like memory and bandwidth.
 And it's partly because Jitsi is quite particular about its setup, so it's hard to install "bare" on the same server.

 Docker-based Jitsi install is possible, but it can make the server resource problems even more severe.
 You'll also need a bit of expertise with Docker-Compose to modify the configuration files appropriately.
-It's easier to use a separate standalone Jitsi server in most cases.
+Even if you install with Docker, I recommend using a separate host.

-## How to Install a Jitsi Server
+## How to Install Your Jitsi Server

+(Note: look for jitsi_stackscript.sh in the SkotOS deploy directory.
+If that's unsuitable for some reason, use the directions below.)

 SkotOS uses a different Jitsi installation than the default out-of-the-box Jitsi configuration.
 It needs two nonstandard things:

 * support for JWT login
 * the [token_moderation Jitsi plugin](https://github.com/nvonahsen/jitsi-token-moderation-plugin)

-(TODO: put together a SkotOS Ubuntu-based StackScript to install these)

 JWT login is *mostly* supported by Jitsi Meet, though not perfectly.
 You can find instructions for how to install JWT for Jitsi in multiple places: